YZLoh/YZLoh/README.md

 - 🔭 I’m currently working on NLP and behavioural research.
 - 🌱 Embracing the suck is always hard, but I enjoy the challenge of learning across many different domains and skillsets.

-Hope to fill up my git with projects
+Hope to fill up my git with projects from different domains as I grow in my technical skillsets.

 **Languages and Tools:**
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>